 If you plan to go with a fully planted 30-gallon forest-like fish tank, then my suggestion from the 20-gallon section remains.
 For supplying 14 inches (minus substrate) with a high light I stick to my recommendation of the Finnex Planted+ 24/7.

-The top LED choice for a 30-gallon reef tank
+The top LED lights for a 30-reef tank

-Again, as I discussed above, for a depth of 16″ the Current USA Orbit Marine will do you wonders:
+As I discussed, for a depth of 16″ which is what a standard 30-gallon tank has the Current USA Orbit Marine will do you wonders.

-The top LED choice for a 40-gallon planted tank
+The top LED lights for a 40-planted tank

-For lighting up a light to medium planted 40-gallon tank I would (again) suggest a NICREW or a BeamsWork EA Timer FSPEC:
+For lighting up a planted 40-gallon tank with a few plants I would suggest a NICREW ClassicLED light or a BeamsWork EA Timer FSPEC:

-The two typically sized 40-gallon aquariums are either long (48 inches in length) or a Breeder (36 inches in length).
+The two types of 40-gallon aquariums are the long one (48 inches in length) or the Breeder (36 inches in length).